FX-Wizard/blog/content/posts/deadline-linux-server.md

 Username [root]: deadline
 ```

+This is the user the RCS service will run as.

+If you created the Linux user account earlier you can enter the username for it here.
+This example is using called the user account `deadline`.

 Not recommended to use root.
-This example is using an already existing user account called `deadline`.

-*type deadline then enter*
+*type <username> then enter*

 ```
 ----------------------------------------------------------------------------